ca-lida/Class-Dao-Project/design.md

 ## IV.Selected governance process model
-The governance process is inspired by Model United Nations and implemented through a DAO structure.
-The model allows for a democratic and decentralized decision-making process.
-In this case, token holders can propose, vote and fund climate change-related initiatives.The DAO ensures that all operations are transparent, secure and in the interest of the community.
+Taking inspiration from the Model United Nations, ClimateDAO operates through a DAO structure to enable a democratic and decentralized decision-making process.This allows token holders to propose, vote on, and fund initiatives related to climate change.
+It can ensure operations are transparent, secure, and aligned with community interests.

+Our system uses a special voting method called quadratic voting.
+It lets people give more votes to the projects they think are most important.
+It makes the way of making decisions more detailed and thoughtful.

+Like the COP meetings, ClimateDAO has a technical committee who knows a lot about climate change.
+It put forward ideas to help our planet in the long run.
+Each country in the DAO gets to vote on these ideas, and every country has 100 tokens to use on the proposals they like the most.
+After everyone votes, the chairman tells everyone the outcomes and gathers any tokens left in each country's account.

+An essential feature of our DAO is the ability for countries to propose amendments to draft proposals.
+It can foster a more interactive and responsive governance environment.
+Also, we have a rule where there is a 24-hour wait time after the chairman shares proposals before voting starts.
+It can make sure everyone thinks carefully about them.
+Our voting system makes it so that the more votes you want to give, the more it costs - like one vote costs one token, but two votes cost four tokens.
+This encourages people to vote wisely.
+To get a proposal passed, more than half of the votes (over 50%) need to agree.
+It helps make sure important projects get enough support.

 ## V.Reflection